-- last modified: 2024-04-18 - For CS 328, you are expected to use unobtrusive-style JavaScript, trying to keep it as separate from the content as you can by limiting it to within an HTML page's head element. - In particular, you are expected to put your JavaScript script elements (see below) at the end of a document's head element, after its CSS link element(s). - For CS 328, you are expected to use only the following two types of tags for your JavaScript embedded within a document's head element:
+- last modified: 2025-05-02 - For CS 328, you are expected to use unobtrusive-style JavaScript, trying to keep it as separate from the content as you can by limiting it to within an HTML page's head element. - In particular, you are expected to put your JavaScript script elements (see below) at the end of a document's head element, after its CSS link element(s). - For CS 328, you are expected to use only the following two types of tags for your JavaScript embedded within a document's head element:

 '''

 <script type="text/javascript">

 // JavaScript statements here

 </script>

+'''

 or

 <script src="file-or-URL" type="text/javascript"> </script>

-...for external JavaScripts.
+... for external JavaScripts.

+- NOTE that, for external JavaScripts, it is also USEFUL to add ONE of these ADDITIONAL attributes (written using the course-required strict style):

 '''

+async="async"

+'''

+defer="defer"

-- External JavaScript should be in a file with the suffix .js - For CS 328, you are expected to use let or var when you begin using a new variable name. - Use let for block-scoped variables, and var for variables "[local] to an entire function regardless of block scope". - from https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let: - "let allows you to declare variables that are limited to a scope of a block statement, or expression on which it is used, unlike the var keyword, which defines a variable globally, or locally to an entire function regardless of block scope.
-The other difference between var and let is that the latter is initialized to a value only when a parser evaluates it" - For CS 328, you are expected to follow the JavaScript coding convention mentioned in zyBooks Chapter 7 to name JavaScript variables using camelCase ("where the identifier starts with a lowercase letter, and subsequent words begin with a capital letter"). - That is, animalSound is preferred over AnimalSound or animal_sound. - BUT: for named constants (declared using the keyword const), CS 328 class style is to name them in ALL-UPPERCASE. - For CS 328, we'll follow the good practice recommended by zyBooks Chapter 7 with regard to statements and semicolons: - You are to avoid having two or more statements on the same line. - JavaScript does not require that statements end with a semicolon (although it requires that they be separated by a semicolon if they are on the same line). - You may choose whether you end your JavaScript statements with semicolons, BUT class style and good practice is to make that decision and then be consistent and either use semicolons or not throughout your code.
+- BOTH of these tell the browser it is SAFE to continue parsing HTML while this external JavaScript is being downloaded; (that is, both are assuring the browser you are using good modern practice of NOT modifying the DOM until the page is loaded) - async="async" means that this external JavaScript can be downloaded at the same time as HTML parsing and other JavaScript downloads (for example, it does not depend on anything from a previous JavaScript) - defer="defer" means that, while it can be downloaded at the same time as HTML parsing, the JavaScripts need to be executed in the order their script elements appear (for example, because one uses a function from an earlier one) - External JavaScript should be in a file with the suffix .js - For CS 328, you are expected to use let or var when you begin using a new variable name. - Use let for block-scoped variables, and var for variables "[local] to an entire function regardless of block scope". - from https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let:

+"let allows you to declare variables that are limited to a scope of a block statement, or expression on which it is used, unlike the var keyword, which defines a variable globally, or locally to an entire function regardless of block scope.
+The other difference between var and let is that the latter is initialized to a value only when a parser evaluates it ...."

+• For CS 328, you are expected to follow the JavaScript coding convention mentioned in zyBooks

+Chapter 7 to name JavaScript variables using camelCase ("where the identifier starts with a lowercase letter, and subsequent words begin with a capital letter").

+- That is, animalSound is preferred over AnimalSound or animal\sound. - BUT: for named constants (declared using the keyword const), CS 328 class style is to name them in ALL-UPPERCASE. - For CS 328, we'll follow the good practice recommended by zyBooks Chapter 7 with regard to statements and semicolons: - You are to avoid having two or more statements on the same line. - JavaScript does not require that statements end with a semicolon (although it requires that they be separated by a semicolon if they are on the same line).

+You may choose whether you end your JavaScript statements with semicolons, BUT class style and good practice is to make that decision and then be consistent and either use semicolons or not throughout your code.